dongxuli-concord-design/dongxuli-concord-design/Orientation.md

 ### How to build application
 1. Go to `XcExternal` folder and download the packages following the instructions in `README.md`.
+2. Since macOS has very strict permission control policy or unzip tools may damage the file attributes, we need to right-click and open the executable files so those executables can be loaded or launched.
-2. Go to `CAD/XcMain` and run `../XcExternal/node.darwin/bin/node ../XcExternal/node.darwin/bin/npm install` command to install npm packages.
+3. Go to `CAD/XcMain` and run `../XcExternal/node.darwin/bin/node ../XcExternal/node.darwin/bin/npm install` command to install npm packages.
-3. Build
+4. Build
    1. Build on Mac first
      * Go to `CAD` folder and use `pwd` command to get the `{CAD_folder_full_path}`
      * Go to the `CAD` folder in terminal and run `./XcExternal/node.darwin/bin/node ./build_scripts/build_darwin.js {CAD_folder_full_path}`